How to Restore Aluminum Rims After Oxidation Removal Skip to content

 Step 2: Wash The Wheels In Water

 Remove as much dirt from your rims as you can before using any soap or cleansers.
 By doing this, you make sure that the metal is completely uncontaminated when you clean, polish, or seal it.
-The simplest method is to use a strong stream of water from a hose to spray your car's wheels.
+The easiest way is to spray your car's wheels with a powerful stream of water from a hose.
+The easiest way is to spray your car's wheels with a powerful stream of water from a hose.

-Make careful to thoroughly soak all of the wheels' components during the rinsing process and reach all of the design's crevices.
-When finished, wipe with a damp cloth.
+Make sure to thoroughly soak all of the wheels' components during the rinsing process and reach all of the design's crevices.

 Step 3: Sand The Rims

-Sand the rims down, starting with 400-grit wet/dry sandpaper to remove pitting, scratches, and curb rash.
-Start with rougher sandpaper, such as 240 or 320 grit, if you have deeper pitting or scratches.
+To get rid of pits, scratches, and curb rash, start by sanding the rims with 400-grit wet/dry sandpaper.
+If the pits or scratches are deeper, start with a rougher sandpaper, like 240 or 320 grit.
 Usually, hand sanding yields the most effective results, but if you want to save some time and have rims that aren't difficult to reach with an orbital sander or angle grinder, you could use a sanding disc to do the majority of the job.
 Sand the surface until all pitting and scratches are removed.

 Step 4: Wash and Dry

 Rinse the rims, tires, and wheel wells once more with your hose to remove all soap and cleaner.
-Clean these areas thoroughly, being sure to reach the spaces between the spokes and lug nuts.
 To dry your rims, use a fresh, soft microfiber cloth.
-They are not recommended to dry by air as this may result in stains.
+They are not recommended to be dried by air, as this may result in stains.

 Step 5: Polish

-Polish your now-clean, oxidation-free wheels using your preferred compound.
-Apply the metal polish with a dry, clean microfiber cloth, a felt polishing disc, or a power polisher in the form of a ball.
-Before finishing by wiping the wheel clean with a new cloth, make sure you cover the entire wheel.
+After cleaning and removing all oxidation, polish your wheels using your favorite compound.
+Apply the metal polish with a dry, clean microfiber cloth, felt polishing disc, or power polisher (like a polishing ball).
+Make sure you cover the entire wheel, then finish by wiping it down with a new cloth.

 Step 6: Apply Protective Coatings